-- The WPS function allows adding devices only to the basic wireless network of the router. - Deen with no encryption, WPA2-PSK or WPA-PSK/WPA2-PSK mixed with the AES encryption method.
+- The WPS function allows adding devices only to the basic wireless network of the router. - Before using the function you need to configure one of the following authentication types:

+Open with no encryption, WPA2-PSK or WPA-PSK/WPA2-PSK mixed with the AES encryption method.
 When other security settings are specified, controls of the WPS page on the tab of the relevant band are not available.

-Figure 128.
+Figure 99.
 The page for configuring the WPS function.